 Both accept debit/credit cards (V-Pay, Maestro, Mastercard, Visa and American Express) using pin and/or contactless.
 If you want to pay by cash go to the service desks as the machines only accept euro coins.

 For speed and comfort it is well worth paying the Intercity Direct supplement – especially if you have large suitcases.
 Intercity Direct trains have decent overhead storage racks.
-Standard double decker Intercity trains have stairs to navigate and tiny racks – though space for luggage can be found between opposing seats.
+Standard double-decker Intercity trains have stairs to navigate and tiny racks (or no racks) – though some space for luggage can be found under the seats.

 For night owls, an hourly night train (0100-0500) runs both ways between Rotterdam and Amsterdam.

-Amsterdam Central is the transport hub of Amsterdam – see Getting Around Amsterdam for cost-effective public transport options in the city.
+Amsterdam Central is the transport hub of Amsterdam – see Amsterdam Transport Tickets for cost-effective public transport options in the city.

 If travelling elsewhere in the Netherlands there are direct trains from Rotterdam to Amersfoort, Breda, Dordrecht, Eindhoven, Groningen, Leeuwarden, Leiden, Utrecht, Venlo and Vlissingen.

 International trains include the Eurostar (blue trains) to Brussels and London, Eurostar (red trains, formerly Thalys) to Antwerp, Brussels and Paris and the Intercity Brussels to Antwerp and Brussels.